Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-You could find more detail here.
+You can find more detail here.

 You can use header-includes